jbh/jbh/README.md

 Yeah, they're worth buying the physical copy.

-- [Peace is Every Step](https://smile.amazon.com/Peace-Every-Step-Mindfulness-Everyday/dp/0553351397/) - Thich Nhat Hanh (lovely teachings)
+- [Peace is Every Step](https://smile.amazon.com/Peace-Every-Step-Mindfulness-Everyday/dp/0553351397/) - Thich Nhat Hanh (lovely teachings; no mud, no lotus)
 - [The Art of Power](https://smile.amazon.com/Art-Power-Thich-Nhat-Hanh/dp/0061242365/) - Thich Nhat Hanh (antithetical to The Art of War; power through compassion)
 - [How to Win Friends and Influence People](https://smile.amazon.com/How-Win-Friends-Influence-People/dp/0671027034/) - Dale Carnegie (used to be required reading!)